 Training, Technology, and Program Support

-- Assists with providing basic training and technical support to learners while courses are active
+2. Assist with providing basic training and technical support to learners while courses are active.

-THE UNIT: Twelve staff members comprise the CoB Online Programs team and oversee operations for the UW MBA Consortium and Undergraduate Business Alliance programs.
-These programs are managed by the University of Wisconsin – Eau Claire campus but are offered in collaboration with several other UW System schools.
+THE UNIT: Eleven staff members comprise the CoB Online Programs team and oversee operations for the UW MBA Consortium and Undergraduate Business Alliance programs.
+These programs are managed by the University of Wisconsin-Eau Claire campus but are offered in collaboration with several other UW System schools.
 Our team is student-focused, detail-oriented, creative, curious, and empathetic.
-We are problem-solvers, project leaders, critical thinkers, sounding boards, techies, and life-long learners.
+We are problem-solvers, project leaders, critical thinkers, sounding boards, techies, and lifelong learners.
 Our values include inclusion, flexibility, teamwork, excellence, and balance.

 The City of Eau Claire, situated at the confluence of the Chippewa and Eau Claire rivers, is at the center of a metropolitan area of approximately 100,000 people located 90 miles east of Minneapolis/St. Paul.
 The area features beautiful parks and trails, strong public schools, a vibrant arts scene and local food culture, and abundant recreational opportunities.